smaurice101/readthedocs/docs/source/tml.rst

 A defining characteristic of the TML architecture is its elimination of external database dependencies.
-Traditional AI pipelines often suffer from ‘I/O amplification’—the latency overhead incurred by querying external databases for entity state.
-TML achieves sub-millisecond performance by adopting a ‘Kafka-Native’ persistence model.
+Traditional AI pipelines often suffer from ’I/O amplification’—the latency overhead incurred by querying external databases for entity state.
+TML achieves sub-millisecond performance by adopting a ’Kafka-Native’ persistence model.
 By leveraging Kafka’s distributed log as both the message bus and the durable, long-term state store, TML ensures that the model state is maintained in-memory and synchronized via the log.
 This decoupling of